ericchiang/blog/content/post/containers-from-scratch.md

 $ sudo rmdir /sys/fs/cgroup/memory/demo
 ```

-## Container security: capabilities
+## Container security and capabilities

 Containers are extremely effective ways of running arbitrary code from the internet as root, and this is where the low overhead of containers hurts us.
 Containers are significantly easier to break out of than a VM.
 As a result many technologies used to improve the security of containers, such as SELinux, seccomp, and capabilities involve limiting the power of processes already running as root.

-In this section we'll be exploring Linux capabilities.
+In this section we'll be exploring [Linux capabilities][capabilities].

 Consider the following Go program which attempts to listen on port 80.